duckduckgo/tracker-radar-collector/README.md

     emulateMobile: true,// emulate a mobile device (false by default)
     proxyHost: 'socks5://myproxy:8080',// SOCKS proxy host (none by default)
     antiBotDetection: true,// if anti bot detection script should be injected (true by default)
-    chromiumVersion: '843427',// Chromium version that should be downloaded and used instad of the default one });
+    chromiumVersion: '843427',// Chromium version that should be downloaded and used instead of the default one });
 ```